bluerail/rails_validations/README.markdown

 email
 -----
-Validate if a string looks liek an email address.
+Validate if a string looks like an email address.
 This should work with unicode addresses ([RFC 6531][rfc6531], [IDN][idn]).

-Accepts `martin@lico.nl`, but rejects `martinlico.nl` or `martin@lico`
+Accepts `martin@lico.nl`, but rejects `martinlico.nl` or `martin@lico`:

     validates :email_column, email: true